-It was once thought and recommended that drinking milk can be a rapid cure to alleviate acid reflux symptoms, but it turns out that milk produces an action and encourages discharge of more stomach acid, causing in turn more acid reflux.
+It was once thought and recommended that drinking milk can be a rapid cure to alleviate acid reflux symptoms, but it turns out that milk produces an action and encourages the discharge of more stomach acid, causing, in turn, more acid reflux.

 A wholesome, fibre rich diet rich in protein and complex carbohydrates the best diet.
 Quit all alcohol immediately, sugary snacks, fatty foods and smoking tobacco.